futurice/unity-good-practices/README.md

 _Coming soon..._

 ### LINQ
-Language-integrated query, or LINQ for short, is a way of handling collections in dotnet.
+Language-integrated query, or [LINQ][linq-docs] for short, is a way of handling collections in dotnet.

 Let's say you want to find a gameobject in a list that has some specific tag:
 ```csharp